markonm/traces.vim/README.md

 # traces.vim

 ## Overview
-This plugin highlights patterns and ranges for EX commands.
+This plugin highlights patterns and ranges for Ex commands.

-It also provides live preview for the following EX commands:
+It also provides live preview for the following Ex commands:
 ```
 :substite
 :smagic